 While Uche and Femi fought hard for their individual interest in their debates and campaigns the public had no clue of their secret feelings towards each other.
 And even though the attempts on Femi’s life and those of his families’ and his party members’ persisted but failed, Femi became the President of his country.

-The country’s excitement was not as agog as the world’s which manifested the latent global goodwill for the country so rich yet so impoverished by the crime lords commandeering its government in the recent past.
-The citizens celebrated in trust that all would become well and the international communities offered assistance in many capacities.
+The country’s excitement was not as agog as the world’s, which manifested the latent global goodwill for the country so rich yet so impoverished by the crime lords commandeering its government in the recent past.
+The citizens celebrated in trust that all would become well, and the international communities offered assistance in many capacities.
 The sun and moon seemed to shine brighter at their turns; the rains were refreshing and no longer flooding; the grasses and trees became greener; and the flowers grew again in their various colours – the people had missed their looks and essence, as well as forgotten they could grow in their country.
-Heaven and earth seemed to rejoice and congratulate the country for its freedom from bad leaders to good ones that would serve to revive the country and improve the lives of the citizens.
+Heaven and earth seemed to agree with the new leader, and so, rejoice and congratulate the country for its freedom from bad leaders to good ones that would serve to revive the country and improve the lives of the citizens.

 While all creatures celebrated the country, many of the former leaders eventually felt the congestion and filth of the prison walls.
 Among them was Uchenna.
 The prison yard was completely silent on the day Uchenna had an august visitor.
 Two guards led him to a room where the President, guarded by uniformed officers, sat waiting for him.
 They met each other’s gaze with no smiles.
 The President signaled all the guards to leave the room.
 Alone with him, Femi stood before Uche and they both burst out chuckles, held hands in a tight shake, and then embraced, letting out tears onto each other’s shoulders.